-• Students shall have only their test booklet, answer document, or writing folder and writing utensil(s) {No. 2 pencil, and highlighter if desired}, on their desks during testing.
-Anything attached to or part of the desk such as multiplication tables, number lines, word lists, etc., must be removed or covered up during the test.
-However, a simple name tag, containing absolutely no instructional information (e.g., number line, word list, etc.) may be on the desk.
+Students must have only their test booklet, answer document, or writing folder and writing utensil(s) {No. 2 pencil, and highlighter if desired}, on their desks during testing.
+Anything attached to or part of the desk such as multiplication tables, number lines, word lists, etc. must be removed or covered up during the test.
+However, a simple name tag displaying ONLY the student's name may be on the desk.